spacetelescope/nirspec_pipe_testing_tool/README.md

 1. Create the conda environment for testing and get the configuration files.

 a.
 Conda environment for this testing campaign:
-- Current testing version is 7.1 for release candidate 0.7.9.0
+- Current testing version is 7.1 for release candidate 0.7.9.0.
+However, this version has a broken version of the assign WCS step.
+Hence, we are currently testing with the development version of the pipeline (please see the NOTE below).
-- Specific instructions to create the build7.1 environment.
-For example, in a terminal type:
+- In case you need to test some specific step of release candidate 0.7.9.0, please follow these instructions to create the build7.1 environment.
+In a terminal type:
 ```bash
 conda create -n jwst_b7.1 --file url_depending_on_your_system python=3.5
 ```